-Ms. Felix has served as a member of the Board of the Directors since January 9, 2023.
+Lourdes Felix has served as a member of the Board since January 9, 2023.
 Ms. Felix is an entrepreneur and corporate finance executive with 30 years of combined experience in capital markets, public accounting and in the private sector.
-She presently serves as Chief Executive Officer, Chief Financial Officer, and Director of BioCorRx Inc, a company focused on addiction treatment solutions and related disorders.
+She presently serves as Chief Executive Officer, Chief Financial Officer, and a member of the board of directors of BioCorRx Inc, a company focused on addiction treatment solutions and related disorders.
 She has been with BioCorRx since October 2012.
 Ms. Felix is one of the founders and President of BioCorRx Pharmaceuticals Inc., a majority owned subsidiary of BioCorRx Inc. Prior to joining BioCorRx, her experience was in the private sector and public accounting.
-She has expertise in finance, accounting, company-wide operations, budgeting, and internal control principles including GAAP, SEC, and SOX Compliance.
+Ms. Felix has expertise in finance, accounting, company-wide operations, budgeting, and internal control principles including GAAP, SEC, and SOX Compliance.
 She has thorough knowledge of federal and state regulations and has successfully managed and produced SEC regulatory filings.
 She also has extensive experience in developing and managing financial operations.
-Lourdes holds a Bachelor of Science degree in Accounting from the University of Phoenix.
+Ms. Felix holds a Bachelor of Science degree in Accounting from the University of Phoenix.
 She continued her education and is an MBA candidate at D'Amore-McKim School of Business, Northeastern University.
 Ms. Felix is qualified to serve as a director because of her extensive investment and executive level management experience.